tfausak/rattletrap/README.markdown

 Rattletrap parses and generates [Rocket League][] replays.

-WARNING: This documentation is for the version of Rattletrap that is currently in development.
-If you installed the latest release from GitHub (3.1.2), be sure to read the documentation for that release: <https://github.com/tfausak/rattletrap/blob/3.1.2/README.markdown>

 ## Install

 Get Rattletrap by downloading and unpacking [the latest release][] for your